tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority P576/AbATE/TN10 TODOs:
- - **paper writing: what do we need new experiments/analyses (on current data) wise? what can we combine P576 with? draft main figs (what we have and also what we could have...), what does Josh have that we could add in? could consider just going as is for a brief communications style journal paper... what's the role of location... all PBMCs but literature describes term Tex as tissue-resident/in peripheral tissue and (some) prog Tex in lymphoid tissue (not as worried here as multiple prog Tex pops some lymphoid some peripheral apparently...), maybe DP CD57+ in blood here heading to peripheral tissue or moving back out idk... high cytotoxicity marker expression could also just mean antigen experience apparently...
-IL7R leads to JAK/STAT so that weak result is expected**
+ - **paper writing: what do we need new experiments/analyses (on current data) wise? what can we combine P576 with? draft main figs (what we have and also what we could have...), what does Josh have that we could add in? could consider just going as is for a brief communications style journal paper...**
+ - **retry clusterprofiler using background as all unique genes from peaks (rather than whole genome as background), there were at least 15k unique genes though already so not pressing but good to try and compare results for at least 1 contrast...**
  - what's the role of location... all PBMCs but literature describes term Tex as tissue-resident/in peripheral tissue and (some) prog Tex in lymphoid tissue (not as worried here as multiple prog Tex pops some lymphoid some peripheral apparently...), maybe DP CD57+ in blood here heading to peripheral tissue or moving back out idk...
  - high cytotoxicity marker expression could also just mean antigen experience apparently...
+ - IL7R leads to JAK/STAT so that weak result is expected
  - compare mean gene coverage for all genes in a gene set across sorts at a time somehow... this may be noisy as these aren't necessarily peaks...
  - fix mean peak code to work on genes with only 1 peak
- - retry clusterprofiler using background as all unique genes from peaks (rather than whole genome as background), there were at least 15k unique genes though already so not pressing
  - Limma/DESEQ2: didn't find anything new for change along trajectory of differentiation but maybe can retry with these methods 1 sort vs. all others for unique markers
  - check KLRG1/EOMES peaks up in DN, near gene body or far away? (could be repressor?)
  - Google search "glue atac rna", possible use for bulk atac? basically predicting RNA levels from promoter accessibilities?
 Azimuth does have ATAC refs (stuff like CD8 TCM/TEM), as does shendure lab, perhaps they can shed light on cell types here... this is called deconvolution (https://www.nature.com/articles/s41467-023-40611-4#Sec9) and is probably hard to get useful results but maybe worth trying...